-Radius of Curvature Calculator (R₁)
+Radius R₁ Calculator

-Use Calculator Now ↓
+Use Calculator Now ↓Table of Contents

-1. Radius of Curvature Calculator Tool
+1. R₁ Calculator Tool

-Our radius of curvature calculator instantly computes R₁ from your lens parameters.
-Enter the focal length, refractive index, and R₂, and the radius of curvature calculator will determine the required first surface radius for your lens design.
+Our R₁ calculator instantly computes the first surface radius from your lens parameters.
+Enter focal length, refractive index, and R₂, and the tool will determine the required first surface radius for your lens design.

-Radius of Curvature Calculator (R₁)
+Radius R₁ Calculator

 Enter focal length (f), refractive index (n), and R₂ to calculate R₁